 Atlantic City Electric Encourages Customers to Review Plans, Check Supplies

-Atlantic City Electric employees regularly prepare for the possibility of power outages and frequently participate in emergency drills.
-The company maintains supplies of essential equipment, such as poles, wires and transformers, and stays in contact with utilities throughout the region to quickly arrange mutual assistance in case of a natural disaster.
+Atlantic City Electric employees participate in emergency drills in order to be prepared for the possibility of storm-related power outages.
+The company maintains supplies of essential equipment, such as poles, wires and transformers, and stays in contact with area utilities to arrange mutual assistance in case of a natural disaster.

 Atlantic City Electric, a public utility owned by Pepco Holdings, Inc. (NYSE: POM), provides safe, reliable and affordable regulated electric delivery services to more than 547,000 customers in southern New Jersey.